Canvas Shade:

 Why do commercial posters fade in sunlight?

-Commercial prints suffer from rapid photodegradation.
-Prolonged exposure to ultraviolet and visible light physically severs the weak chemical bonds in liquid dyes, causing accelerated color shift, desaturation, and the eventual elimination of the image.
+Commercial prints suffer from photodegradation.
+Prolonged exposure to ultraviolet and visible light physically severs the weak chemical bonds in liquid dyes, causing rapid color shift, desaturation, and the eventual elimination of the image.

 How long do archival pigment prints survive?